rachelgu1/darwin-dcsa.github.io/content/sports-societies.md

 <br><br>
 See the <a href="{{site.baseurl | absolute_url}}/documents/booklet_families.pdf">families guide</a> for lots of useful information.
 <br><br>
-If you have any questions or want to get involved with this society, please get intouch with Soizic and Lizz.
+If you have any questions or want to get involved with this society, please get intouch:
 <br><br>

-<strong>Contact:</strong> <br>
-Soizic Le Courtois<br>
 dcsa_families AT darwin DOT cam DOT ac DOT uk<br>
 </details>